AbderraoufKhodja/geoflutterfire3/README.md

 ## Why the need for GeoFlutterFire3?

 GeoFlutterFire3 was developed to address some limitations and challenges faced with the previous versions of GeoFlutterFire.
-Here are some reasons why GeoFlutterFire3 was needed:
+Here are some reasons why GeoFlutterFire3 is needed:

-1. **Support for Range Queries**: Previous versions of GeoFlutterFire did not support range queries.
+1. **Support for range `startAt() | endAt()` queries**: Previous versions of GeoFlutterFire did not support range queries.
 This meant that it was not possible to retrieve documents based on a range of values in a certain field.
 This limitation could significantly hinder the flexibility and efficiency of data retrieval.
-For instance, in a location-based application, the inability to perform range queries could make it difficult to find all entities within a certain distance range, leading to inefficient workarounds and potentially poorer user experience.
+For instance, in a location-based application, the inability to perform range queries could make it difficult to find all entities within a certain time or numerical range, leading to inefficient workarounds and potentially poorer user experience.

-2. **Support for `limit()` and `orderBy()`**: Previous versions of GeoFlutterFire did not support `limit()` and `orderBy()` methods.
+2. **Support for firestore `limit()` and `orderBy()` queries**: Previous versions of GeoFlutterFire did not support firestore `limit()` and `orderBy()` query methods.
 This meant that it was not possible to limit the number of documents returned by a query or to order the documents based on a certain field.
 This limitation could significantly hinder the flexibility and efficiency of data retrieval.
-For instance, in a location-based application, the inability to limit the number of documents returned by a query or to order the documents based on a certain field could make it difficult to manage the data and higher billing costs.
+For instance, in a location-based application, the inability to limit the number of documents returned by a query or to order the documents based on a certain field could make it difficult to manage the data and lead to higher billing costs.

 ## How GeoFlutterFire3 models geo-queries with firestore?

-In previous version of `GeoFlutterFire`, each document in firestore is logged with a single `geohash` field with a specific precision 1-9.
+In previous version of `GeoFlutterFire`, each document in firestore is logged with a single `geohash` field with a specific precision 0-8.
 When a geoquery is performed, the library basically makes a batch of 9 range ordered queries on the `geohash` field.

 ```dart
    query firestore documents based on geographic [radius] from geoFirePoint [center]